-Theft and Larceny in Pennsylvania
+Theft and Larceny Attorneys in Pittsburgh

 In the eyes of the Pennsylvania criminal justice system, retail theft (such as shoplifting) is not a minor offense.
-Therefore, anyone facing charges and potential conviction for such an offense needs a dedicated criminal defense lawyer to protect against potentially life-changing consequences.
+Therefore, anyone facing charges and potential conviction for such an offense in Pittsburgh needs a dedicated criminal defense lawyer to protect against potentially life-changing consequences.

 Our legal team is made up of former district attorneys in Pennsylvania who personally witnessed the need for caring, committed criminal defense representation.
 They all left their respective prosecutorial positions to enter private practice so they could provide such service for individuals who deserve it.